KaiYan289/RLpapersnote/README.md

 157. Remember that openreview requires "\_" for latex formulas that are "_" in overleaf. https://docs.openreview.net/reference/openreview-tex/common-issues-with-latex-code-display

+158. Check for the success file when you use hdfs to download items.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu